 - Increase the cooldown reduction from Forest Bond to like 20%.
 At 5% you don’t even feel it.

 - Cordon of Arrows / Plant Growth needs to be buffed.
 Plant Growth would be pretty decent if it had a cooldown of like 11 seconds and applied strong roots.
 Cordon of Arrows should have a similar cooldown, and apply weak grasping roots.
 As they are, these powers are nearly useless on longer encounters.
 Remove the charges for Cordon of Arrows if necessary.
 Maybe increase the area.

-- Many of the passive powers are nearly useless.
+- Almost all the Hunter paragon Class Features are nearly useless.
 Possibly buff them to be almost on par with the useful ones.

 - Bear Trap / Ambush is a very cool power, but not good enough to be used in practice.
 Please buff it!

 - Hunter’s Teamwork / Careful Attack: Please remove the internal cooldown to make Careful attack usable.
 More drastically, if it was changed to decrease target’s damage dealt by like 4% / increase target’s damage taken by 4%, it would be a cool power to use in both versions!